gbif/ipt/dataHostingCentres.md

 ## Introduction

-You can use a data hosting centre (DHC) in your country to host your dataset on their IPT.
-They will provide you with an account on their IPT, allowing you to manage your own datasets, and publish them through [GBIF.org](http://www.gbif.org).
+A data hosting centre (DHC) can provide you with an account on their IPT, allowing you to manage your own datasets, and publish them through [GBIF.org](http://www.gbif.org).

 Using a DHC is highly recommended because it will save you time and money setting up your own IPT instance, and you can receive helpdesk support in your own language.

-To qualify as a DHC, a GBIF member must meet a strict set of [criteria](dataHostingCentres#data-hosting-centre-criteria).
+Please use this page to discover a trusted DCH in your own country.
+If none exists in your country, please contact the [GBIF Helpdesk](helpdesk@gbif.org) for assistance.

-A DHC  can trust the DHC to keep their IPT online near 100% of the time and to ensure that your dataset gets backed up.
+Please note that to qualify as a trusted DHC, the centre must meet a strict set of [criteria](dataHostingCentres#data-hosting-centre-criteria).
+Like so, you can trust the DHC will keep their IPT online near 100% of the time, and they will ensure that your dataset gets backed-up.

 ## Data Hosting Centre Criteria